reed9999/neural-networks-and-deep-learning/README.md

 # Code samples for "Neural Networks and Deep Learning"
+See branch PJR for the hacking around by Philip.

+What follows is Michael Neilsen's README:

+## Neilsen's README

 This repository contains code samples for my book on ["Neural Networks and Deep Learning"](http://neuralnetworksanddeeplearning.com).